Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 2. Marina Bay Sands

-Some of the top places to visit in Singapore are located in Marina Bay Sands.
+Some of the top places that you must visit in Singapore are located in Marina Bay Sands.
 These include the picturesque Gardens by the Bay and the family-friendly ArtScience Museum.
 For evening activities, you have Sands SkyPark Observation Deck, Singapore Flyer, and Esplanade.

 3. Sentosa Island

-Another much-loved destination in Singapore is Sentosa Island.
+Another much-loved place in Singapore is Sentosa Island.
 This breath-taking island resort got plenty of amazing things to do and see.

 Start with the thrilling rides at Universal Studios Singapore and Adventure Cove Waterpark.
 Then, spend another day touring the spectacular S.E.A.
 Aquarium Singapore.